 Further, in this article, we would like to state the unique strengths of each platform to let you take the best and conversant decision to select one.

 4. Differences in Features and Functionalities

-Magento is a CMS assembled explicitly to execute eCommerce business operations.
+Magento is a CMS assembled explicitly to execute eCommerce Website Development operations.
 It has a countless range of beneficial features and functionalities which can empower online portals to achieve greater success.

-Authoritative features and functionalities like product comparisons, cross-selling, discounts, coupons, and up-selling make Magento a brilliant choice for businesses which have major focus on online sales.
-Magento allows multi-site functionalities with a single admin control.
-It can organize multiple ecommerce stores into one dashboard.
+Authoritative features and functionalities like product comparisons, cross-selling, discounts, coupons, and up-selling make Magento a brilliant choice for businesses that have a major focus on online sales.
+Magento allows multi-site functionalities with single admin control.
+It can organize multiple eCommerce stores into one dashboard.

-On the other side WooCommerce is a well-built eCommerce framework of WordPress.
-One can easily upload and create product catalogues.
+On the other side, WooCommerce is a well-built eCommerce framework of WordPress.
+One can easily upload and create product catalogs.
 One can integrate good-looking media into product pages.
 Has multiple features and functionalities like adding multiple user reviews, filtering information and has manifold search options.

 5. Difference in Usability

 Magento is utilized by world-wide brands.
 However, with being powerful in functionality, it is somewhat complex to handle in usability.
-So you need to pay more to a dedicated magento developer compared to a WooCommerce.
+So you need to pay more to a Hire Dedicated Magento Developer compared to a WooCommerce.
 WooCommerce is simpler to use.
-If a developer has worked on WordPress earlier, he would need a very less time to adjust on WooCommerce.
+If a developer has worked on WordPress earlier, he would need very little time to adjust to WooCommerce.

 But WooCommerce has limited functionality as compared to the commanding Magento platform.